-One easy way of obtaining ginger’s advantages is making your own ginger root tea, and it is actually one of the oldest methods as well.
-In its simplest sense, ginger tea is made by boiling sliced ginger root in water.
-During the 16th century, herbalists prescribed this solution to the upper classes of society because they were prone to overindulging that led to stomach problems.2
+One easy way of obtaining ginger’s advantages is making your own ginger root tea, and it is one of ginger’s most commonly prepared forms.
+In its simplest sense, ginger tea is made by boiling sliced ginger root in water.3

-Today, the tea can be made conveniently using ginger tea powder or teabags bought from online shops, such as Amazon.3 If this is your preferred method, make sure that the product you’re buying uses high-quality ingredients from a reputable company.
-But if you have the time and resources, I strongly suggest growing your own ginger roots because this approach is healthier and safer, too.
+Another method for making ginger tea is using powder or teabags bought online or from your local store.
+If this is your preferred method, make sure that the product you’re buying uses high-quality ingredients from a reputable company.
+But if you have the time and resources, I strongly suggest growing your own ginger roots because this approach is healthier and safer.

 The Potential Benefits of Ginger Tea Are Numerous

-Ginger tea may help relieve inflammation that normally occurs because of various respiratory diseases such as colds, allowing you to breathe better.
+Ease respiratory conditions: Ginger tea may help relieve inflammation related to the respiratory system, such as asthma, allowing you to breathe better.10

-The muscle-relaxing properties of ginger tea may help provide relief for women suffering from menstrual cramps, as evidenced in one study.12
+Relieve menstrual discomfort: The muscle-relaxing properties of ginger may help provide relief for women suffering from menstrual cramps, as evidenced in one study.12

-The numerous antioxidants found in ginger tea may help boost your immune system, thereby helping reduce your risk of contracting infectious diseases.
+Strengthen the immune system: The numerous antioxidants found in ginger tea may help boost your immune system, thereby helping reduce your risk of contracting infectious diseases.13

 Caffeine Content and Other Nutrition Facts of Ginger Tea

 Ginger is a caffeine- and sugar-free plant that contains a mixture of vitamins and minerals working together to benefit your health.
-Furthermore, when made into tea, ginger releases gingerol and protease, which are compounds that may help boost cardiovascular circulation.
-Here are some of the nutrients you can get from ginger tea:
+Furthermore, ginger contains gingerol, a unique compound that may help boost cardiovascular circulation.14 Here are some of the nutrients you can get from ginger tea:

 |Amt.
 Per |

-Making high-quality ginger tea starts at the beginning: the plant itself.
-Start by making sure your garden has rich, loose soil with lots of shade.
+Making high-quality ginger tea starts with the plant itself.
+Make sure your garden has rich, loose soil with lots of shade.
 Next, choose an organic ginger root from a reputable grower, as this is what you will need to place into the ground.
-Ideally, it should be around 4 to 5 inches long with several fingers that have greenish tips.6
+Ideally, it should be around 4 to 5 inches long with several fingers that have greenish tips.15

 Harvesting the plants is easy, as you only need to lift them gently from the soil.
 If you want to replant a new batch, simply break off a part of a root that has foliage and then return it into the ground.
-Wash the remaining bunch thoroughly with running water,9 and then store them in a reusable plastic bag with the air vacuumed, then place it into your refrigerator’s crisper.10
+Wash the remaining bunch thoroughly with running water,18 and then store them in a reusable plastic bag with the air vacuumed, and place into your refrigerator’s crisper.19

-Once you have your own ginger garden, you can now proceed to making fresh ginger tea.
+Once you have your own ginger plant, you can now proceed to making fresh ginger tea.
 It’s quite easy to make, ensuring that it’ll be a regular fixture in your diet for years to come.
 To begin making your tea, you’ll only need around 2 inches of raw ginger, and 1 and a half or 2 cups of water.
 Afterward, follow this procedure:20

 • 2 inches of raw ginger

-• 1 and a half or 2 cups of water11
+• 1 and a half or 2 cups of filtered water

 1. Peel the ginger root and slice it thinly to maximize the amount of the plant you can use.

 2. Boil the slices in filtered water for 10 minutes.
-If you want a stronger and tangier flavor, boil for 20 minutes, as well as adding more ginger.
+If you want a stronger and tangier flavor, boil for 20 minutes and add more ginger.